-+ 0.7% of the calculation basis for each year short of the full 25 years of contributory and non-contributory periods, from the day of claiming the benefit to the day when the pensioner would have reached 60 years –
++ 0.7% of the calculation basis for each year missing up to the full 25 years of the insurance period – from the day of claiming the pension to the day when the pensioner would have reached 60 years, i.e. the retirement

 An accident at work means a sudden occurrence associated with work, arising out of an external cause and resulting in injury or death.

 An occupational disease means a disease specified in a list of occupational diseases, which is caused by harmful agents in the working environment or by the manner in which the work is performed.

 The disability pension in respect of partial incapacity for work is payable at a rate of 75% of the pension in respect of complete incapacity for work.